 Dubrovnik has exploded in popularity with tourists in the past two decades and has easily become the best known spot along Croatia’s coast.
-Not only is the city a captivating destination and an absolutely essential stop on your Croatia itinerary, but it also allows you to easily discover the surrounding region.
+Not only is the city a captivating destination and an absolutely essential stop on your Croatia itinerary, it also allows you to easily discover the surrounding region.
 There’s much more to Croatia and the Balkans than this one famous city from Game of Thrones.
 The best places to visit from Dubrovnik showcase just how beautiful the region’s nature and culture are and extend beyond just the best places to visit in Croatia.
-While there are plenty of places that can be visited from Dubrovnik, these best day trips from Dubrovnik should make deciding a little easier.
+While there are plenty of places to choose from, these best day trips from Dubrovnik should make deciding a little easier.

-Croatia is known for its many beautiful islands and Korcula is definitely near the top of that list.
+Croatia is known for its many beautiful islands, and Korcula is definitely near the top of that list.
 The island is one of the best things to see in Croatia outside of Dubrovnik, thanks to its range of cultural and natural attractions.
-Visits tend to begin with the historic center of Korcula Town as that’s where boats drop visitors off.
-In town you’ll find several museums and impressive town defenses, but St. Mark’s Cathedral is the highlight thanks to its Venetian design.
-That being said, there’s also the House of Marco Polo in town, said to be where the famous traveler was born.
-Korcula also has its fair share of beaches for those looking for sun and swimming.
+Visits tend to begin with the historic center of Korcula Town, where boats drop visitors off.
+Here you’ll find several museums and impressive town defenses, but St. Mark’s Cathedral is the highlight thanks to its Venetian design.
+There’s also the House of Marco Polo, said to be where the famous traveler was born.
+For those looking for sun and swimming, Korcula has its fair share of beaches.
 Pržina beach in Lumbarda is one of the nicest within easy reach.
-The island has quite a few wineries, so going wine-tasting is a nice way to finish off your day.
+The island has quite a few wineries, too, so going wine tasting is a nice way to finish off your day.

 Getting there: Because ferries between Dubrovnik and Korcula only run once a day, they’re not suitable for a day trip.
 Therefore, your only real option is to visit with a guided tour.